Professional video camera: History

 The Ikegami HL-33, the RCA TKP45 and the Thomson Microcam were portable two piece color cameras introduced in the early 1970s.
 For field work a separate VTR was still required to record the camera's video output.
-Typically this was either a portable 1" reel to reel VTR, or a portable 3/4" U-matic VCR.
+Typically, this was either a portable 1" reel-to-reel VTR, or a portable 3/4" U-matic VCR.
 Typically, the two camera units would be carried by the camera operator, while a tape operator would carry the portable recorder.
-With the introduction of the RCA TK-76 in 1976, the Ikegami HL-77 in 1977, and the Sony BVP-300 in 1978, camera operators were finally able to carry on their shoulders a one piece camera containing all the electronics to output a broadcast quality composite video signal.
+With the introduction of the RCA TK-76 in 1976, the Ikegami HL-77 in 1977, and the Sony BVP-300 in 1978, camera operators were finally able to carry on their shoulders a one-piece camera containing all the electronics to output a broadcast-quality composite video signal.
 A separate videotape recording unit was still required.

-Electronic news-gathering (ENG) cameras replaced the 16mm film cameras for TV news production from the 1970s onwards because the cost of shooting on film was significantly more than shooting on a reusable tape.
+Electronic news-gathering (ENG) cameras replaced the 16mm film cameras for TV news production from the 1970s onwards because the cost of shooting on film was significantly more than shooting on reusable tape.
 Portable video tape production also enabled much faster turnaround time for the quick completion of news stories, compared to the need to chemically process film before it could be shown or edited.
-However some news feature stories for weekly news magazine shows continued to use 16mm film cameras until the 1990s.
+However, some news feature stories for weekly news magazine shows continued to use 16mm film cameras until the 1990s.